The Alignment Auditor: A Bayesian Framework for Verifying and Refining LLM Objectives: Experiments

-\textbf{Implementation Details.} Experiments use small to mid-scale LLMs: Pythia (70M, 410M, 1B), SmolLM (135M, 360M), and Llama-3.2-1B to study the scale effects on alignment.
+\textbf{Implementation Details.} Experiments use small to mid-scale LLMs: Pythia (70M, 410M, 1B), SmolLM (135M, 360M), and Llama-3.2-1B, with additional Llama-3.1-8B evaluation to assess the scale effects on alignment.
 Baselines ($\pi_B$) are SFT/base checkpoints while experts ($\pi_E$) are obtained by RLHF with a RoBERTa toxicity classifier (s-nlp) as the ground-truth reward.
+For the supplementary helpfulness evaluation (Appendix~\ref{HH_res}), we use the Anthropic HH-RLHF dataset with a helpfulness reward model (Ray2333/gpt2-large-helpful-reward-model) as the oracle signal, while keeping the same inference and auditing procedure.
 Each prompt from the dataset yields ($o^-,o^+$) for inference and evaluation.
 Expert completions are produced with PPO under KL control against a frozen reference. for each prompt, the policy samples $\sim20$-token continuations via top-$p$/top-$k$ decoding using AdamW with a cosine LR schedule.
 Text features $\phi(o)$ are mean-pooled states from each LLM's embedding space and standardized on the train pool, then held fixed.
 The linear reward head is learned by fitting a mean-field variational posterior $q(\theta) = \mathcal{N}(\theta \mid \mu, \text{diag}(\sigma^2))$ with Adam (lr $1e-2$, batch 256) for $3k$ steps from the $p(\theta) = \mathcal{N}(\theta | 0, \sigma^2I)$ prior.
 For sequential Bayesian updates, paired data is split into 5 equal rounds, where round $k$ uses the posterior from round $k-1$ as the prior and is optimized for $3k$ steps with the same settings. \\\\ \textbf{Evaluation and Metrics.} The inferred reward (\emph{Stage 1}) is evaluated using preference fidelity, measured with pairwise accuracy, AUROC, Brier score and ECE computed on the Bradley--Terry probabilities $P(o^+ \succ o^-)$.
 Single-output diagnostics are conducted by treating $\hat{R}(o)$ as a per-text toxicity score, reporting the accuracy, F1, and AUROC scores.
 A global threshold for toxicity is chosen on a validation set and then fixed for test.
 Probabilistic reliability uses Platt scaling with Brier/ECE.
 Auditing trustworthiness (\emph{Stage 2}) is assessed via predictive entropy (total uncertainty) and mutual information (epistemic), and by tracking posterior contraction across sequential rounds using $\log \det (\Sigma_k)$.
 Contraction indicates improving identifiability, and expansion indicates conflicting uninformative pairs.
 Finally, policy-level validation (\emph{Stage 3}) is done by fine-tuning $\pi_B$ with PPO using the inferred reward $\hat{R}(o)$, reporting reward mean and standard deviation curves, objective KL stability and downstream toxicity reduction over checkpoints.
+The same pairwise fidelity and calibration diagnostics are used in the supplementary helpfulness evaluation, with task-specific downstream metrics reported.